As an Amazon Associate, we earn from qualifying purchases.

 The Scala Rider Smartpack Duo offers multiple intercom modes, giving you several options as to how you want to establish communication, based on your planned riding setup.
 There is the dual DMC™ method, the other is the Bluetooth intercom mode.
 Each has its own optimal setting, so take account of the number of people you are travelling with ahead of time.

 If you are journeying as a group of four separate riders, the DMC intercom mode will work best.
 It will allow you to connect up to three other riders over an auto-adaptive matrix.
-What this basically entails is that users will be able to can converse independently to one another, and in a seamless and autonomous fashion.
+What this basically entails is that users will be able to can converse independently with one another, and in a seamless and autonomous fashion.

 On the other hand, the Bluetooth intercom mode has a wider scope in terms of device compatibility.
 Unlike DMC, this approach will let you connect to most of the existing scala rider models.
 The Cardo gateway feature, which allows you to pair up with non-cardo brands, also uses Bluetooth as its main network.